nuxt-community/nuxtent-module/docs/content/Configuration.md

 API options are also passed down to `axios` if you need a specific configuration (see [axios options](https://github.com/nuxt-community/axios-module#options)).

-*Note: Remember not to alter the `baseUrl` parameter in a way that would prevent nuxtent to access the content server (i.e. by specifying a remote url).*
+*Note: Remember not to alter the `baseUrl` parameter in a way that would prevent nuxtent from accessing the content server (i.e. by specifying a remote url).*

 # Parser Options